gitpython-developers/GitPython/README.md

 Another way assure proper cleanup of resources is to factor out GitPython into a separate process which can be dropped periodically.

+#### Best-effort for Python 2.6 and Windows support

+This means that support for these platforms is likely to worsen over time as they are kept alive solely by their users, or not.

 ### RUNNING TESTS

 *Important*: Right after cloning this repository, please be sure to have executed the `init-tests-after-clone.sh` script in the repository root.
 Otherwise you will encounter test failures.